Court remands truck driver, owner over ‘involuntary manslaughter’

 The duo is facing a three-count charge filed against them by the Lagos State government.

-The Lagos State Attorney-General and Commissioner for Justice Mr Moyosore Onigbanjo SAN told the court that the defendants committed the offences on July 26, 2020.
+The Lagos State Attorney-General and Commissioner for Justice Mr Moyosore Onigbanjo SAN, told the court that the defendants committed the offenses on July 26, 2020.

 He said Okanlanwan, on July 26, at about 4 pm, on Oshodi Expressway, in Ilasamaja, ran over the victims, with his vehicle.

-According to the prosecution, the offence is contrary to Section 224 and punishable under Section 229, of the Criminal Law of Lagos State.
+According to the prosecution, the offense is contrary to Section 224 and punishable under Section 229, of the Criminal Law of Lagos State.

 The defendants pleaded not guilty.